 An overview on how to encourage and probe creativity in Physics was outlined; focus on open-ended questioning, providing opportunities for students to participate in creative problem solving on real world applications (Mirsa, Islamiyah, Rizki and Saputri, 2023) the authors mixed method exploratory methods revealed that 75% of students claimed to lack motivation to learn Physics, had creativity score of 9.51 and this was remediated using activity- based teaching method.
-On the concepts of mechanics, creative thinking skills of Physics students on solid material elasticity was carried out in the works of Batlolona, Diantoro, Wartono and Latifah (2019) using diagnostic tests developed by the researchers and validated by theoretical Physics.
-The constructs of measurement of students creative ability are fluency, flexibility, originality and elaboration where students had high scores in stress, tension, and Young modulus, especially when exposed to the practical based learning (PBL approach).
-The approach enhanced students creative knowledge .
-According to Sugita and Sutikno (2021) creativity results from a creative thought based on an adequate school system that would awaken ,build and stimulate logical and creative thinking towards the reasoning students ,mainly by focusing intensifying and directing the development of students ability engrossed in the classroom learning planned activities.
-Dike and Avwiri (2015) emphasized that as students take part in Physics practical, it improves their ability to become self-reliance.
-Therefore the teaching of Physics should go beyond the classroom.
+On the concepts of mechanics, the creative thinking skills of Physics students regarding solid material elasticity were explored in the works of Batlolona et al. (2019), using diagnostic tests developed by the researchers and validated by theoretical Physics.
+The constructs of measurement for students' creative ability include fluency, flexibility, origination, and elaboration.
+Students scored high in stress, tension, and Young's modulus, particularly when exposed to a practical-based learning (PBL) approach.
+The approach enhanced students' creative knowledge .
+According to Sugita and Sutikno (2021), creativity results from creative thought based on an adequate school system that awakens, builds, and stimulates logical and creative thinking in students, mainly by focusing on intensifying and directing the development of their abilities engaged in classroom learning activities.
+Dike and Avwiri (2015) emphasized that as students take part in Physics practicals, their ability to become self-reliant improves.
+Therefore, the teaching of Physics should go beyond the classroom.

-Again as a mental activity, Anna,&Elena(2017) remarked on individual differences that could create ideas and products culled from existing ones, termed fundamental.
+Again, as a mental activity, Anna and Elena (2017) remarked on individual differences that could lead to ideas and products derived from existing ones, termed fundamental.
 Teachers are saddled with the responsibility to guide the process.
-Students registered improved attention , high creative levels and performance when they worked collaboratively on problem solving and creative thinking when taught using problem based learning strategy.
-Perry&Karpova (2017) mentioned that the strategy required ability and skills of teachers in developing teaching materials to bring up the phenomena that can be solved by the students who would explore various references to strengthen their thinking and applications.
+Students showed improved attention, high creative levels, and performance when they worked collaboratively on problem-solving and creative thinking, using a problem-based learning strategy.
+Perry and Karpova (2017) mentioned that the strategy required teachers to develop teaching materials that highlight phenomena solvable by students, who would explore various references to strengthen their thinking and applications.

 Physical phenomena have often been interpreted with mathematical knowledge.
-The math knowledge often required for concepts of friction are resolution of vectors, dot product of vectors, transposition of fractions, trigonometry, differentiation, and elementary operations.
-Physics and Mathematics are intrinsically linked when handling friction where the required math knowledge provides for the quantitative and qualitative expression of Physics, whose knowledge also deeply depended on other natural sciences, having their laws expressed in mathematics.
-Furthermore, Mathematics is the fulcrum and tool used to express and proof physical laws, carryout calculations and determine boundaries of those physical parameters (Begmativa & Ottmishev (2009).
-Bonu, Yulduz & Khayitbaev (2019) indicated that the interdependence of Physics on other related natural science is an important quality that demonstrates that educational process is organized on a specific basis in order to deepen the skills, knowledge and content it provides.
-Although the authors relied on text relativity, creativeness of the learner should relate to extensive and coherent explanations which mathematics afford.
+The math knowledge often required for concepts of friction includes vector resolution, vector dot products, transposition of fractions, trigonometry, differentiation, and elementary operations.
+Physics and Mathematics are intrinsically linked when handling friction.
+The required math knowledge supports the quantitative and qualitative expression of Physics, which intensely depends on other natural sciences, whose laws are expressed in mathematics.
+Furthermore, Mathematics is the fulcrum and tool used to express and prove physical laws, carry out calculations, and determine boundaries of those physical parameters (Begmativa & Ottmishev, 2009).
+Bonu et al. (2019) indicated that the interdependence of Physics on other related natural sciences is an important quality, demonstrating that the educational process is organized on a specific basis to deepen the skills, knowledge, and content it provides.
+Although the authors relied on text relativity, the learner's creativity should connect with the extensive and coherent explanations that mathematics provides.

 Concept of Friction

-Friction is defined as the force that resists motion of solid layers, fluid layers and material elements against each other.
-According to Serway (1982) and others factors affecting frictional forces are mainly surface texture, amount of force, direction force applied, mass and object position.
-Frictionless surfaces are solid surfaces whose surfaces are either smooth, greased or lubricated.
-The force that cause wear and cracks are reduced.
-However, the free body diagram for a body inclined at an angle of 45 whose a=g sin ø is shown
+Friction is defined as the force that resists the motion of solid layers, fluid layers, and material elements against each other.
+According to Serway (1982), other factors affecting frictional forces are mainly surface texture, amount of force, direction of force applied, mass, and object position.
+Frictionless surfaces are solid surfaces that are either smooth, greased, or lubricated.
+The force that causes wear and cracks is reduced.
+However, the free body diagram for a body inclined at an angle of 45 ° whose a=g sin ø is shown

 ø